Vedder Library is in full swing!!!

 Kiwanis Super Readers' Program

 Super Reader's booklets have now been sent home.
-Students could start recording their reading as of September 8.
+Students could start recording their reading as of September 3.
 This year, I am asking students to record each date they read, as last year many children forgot whether they had recorded a checkmark for 20 minutes of reading.
-So, please write each date your child reads for 20 minutes, starting with September 11 and when they have read 50 nights, the whole book gets handed in to the library where I will record their progress, and hand back their book with a small prize.
-Students receive prizes after each 50 nights read, but will be called up to the front of a special "Super Readers" assembly to be recognized at 100 and 250 nights.
+So, please write each date your child reads for 20 minutes, starting with September 3 and when they have read 50 nights, the whole book gets handed in to the library where I will record their progress, and hand back their book with a small prize.
+Students receive prizes during their weekly class library time after each 50 nights read, but will be called up to the front of a special "Super Readers" assembly to be recognized at 100 and 250 nights.

 Vedder's library collection online!